 Finalizing the CFP

 Once a special issue has been approved, the GE team should prepare the final CFP, in consultation with the EIC and with the Signal Processing Office.
-The CFP should direct authors to the system submission link (Scholar One), the Transaction webpage, and the Society’s “Information for Authors” for guidance on submitting a paper to the special issue.
+The CFP should direct authors to the system submission (Scholar One), the Transaction webpage, and the Society’s “Information for Authors” for guidance on submitting a paper to the special issue.
 GEs need to create, refine, and submit the finalized CFP within three weeks of approval.

 The final CFP should announce the final schedule with specific dates, namely: